da4all/da4all.github.io/_cards-copy/critical-data-studies.md

   In this scholarly essay, the authors identify the relations between data and power and, among other things, briefly describe the framework of Critical Data Studies, its orientations, and principles.

 keywords:
-  - data as power
+  - "big data"
-  - big data
+  - "critical data studies"
-  - critical data studies
+  - "data as power"

 metadata:
   source: https://journals.sagepub.com/doi/10.1177/2053951716674238